 This sweat-shirt is so ugly though.

-Groaning, I move everything under my shoulder before reaching over to begin rolling up the sleeve as far as I'm able to.
-I plan on scrunching it up in an even tighter wad this time.
+Groaning again, I move everything under my shoulder and reach over with my now free hand.
+I begin rolling up the sleeve as far as I'm able to.
+I intend on scrunching it up into an even tighter wad this time.

-Then the most aggravating thing has to happen: my pencil-case slips out from under my arm and drops right down to floor!
+But then the most aggravating thing has to happen while I'm doing it: my pencil-case slips right out from under my armpit and drops right down to floor!
 I grumble and bend down to pick it up, clutching everything in my other arm tight against my chest so they won't tumble out onto the floor too.

 Unfortunately, a grimy hand covered across with band-aids swipes it from the ground before my fingers are able to touch it.